 Leaving Pacific Crest Trail, Root Creek Trail continues another 0.65 miles to Root Creek.
 The trail gradually ascends for a bit, before easing back downhill again.
 Root Creek Trail is wide and well maintained.
 There are wooden boardwalks at potentially wet portions of the trail, like the crossing of Fern Springs, which comes 0.2 miles past Pacific Crest Trail.

 You will probably hear Root Creek running along the bottom of the canyon to you right before you can actually see it.
 Root Creek Trail is only wheelchair-friendly within Castle Crags State Park.
-There is a sign marking the end of the wheelchair-friendly section of the trail, about 0.2 miles from the end, as Root Creek Trail passes into Castle Crags Wilderness.
+A sign marks the end of the wheelchair-friendly section of the trail, about 0.2 miles from the end, as Root Creek Trail passes into Castle Crags Wilderness.
 The trail is a bit narrower and less maintained from this point on, although it stays fairly level, heading gradually downhill toward Root Creek, which appears through the trees as you continue down the trail.